-You pay a \$10 copayment per SET session for PAD service.
+You pay a \$20 copayment per SET session for PAD service.

-What you must pay when you get these Services that are covered for you services Urgently needed services Urgently needed services are provided to treat a non-emergency, You pay a \$40 unforeseen medical illness, injury, or condition that requires copayment per visit. immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Urgently needed services

+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
 Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished outof-network is the same as for such services furnished in-network.
-For urgent needed care outside of the United States, you pay a \$95 copayment with a maximum benefit amount of \$50,000 with our
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.